browserengineering/book/book/embeds.md

 (even if we don't know its format).^[Interestingly, to make it work for our toy browser we don't need to consult `content-type`.
-That's because Pillow already auto-detects the image format by peeking at the first few bytes of the binary image data, which varies for each image format.]
+That's because Pillow already auto-detects the image format by peeking at the first few bytes of the binary data, which varies for each image format.]
 First, reinterpret the image "file" as a `BytesIO` object and pass it to Pillow.
-Then convert it to RGBA format (the same RGBA in
+Then convert it to RGBA format (the same RGBA as in
 [Chapter 11](/visual-effects.html#sdl-creates-the-window)), call `tobytes` (which performs the decode and puts the result in a raw byte array[^maybe-decode]), and wrap the result in a Skia `Image` object.

 [^maybe-decode]: Maybe.
 As with Skia, Pillow tries to be lazy about when to decode, so probably the decode happens at this time.
-But there is nothing in the Pillow API that requires it to decode at this time, rather than say in the `open` call.
+But there is nothing in the Pillow API that requires it to decode right then, rather than say in the `open` call.
 For our toy browser it doesn't matter very much, but in a real browser the timing of a decode is important for performance.
-That's also why there is an [API in HTML][html-image-decode] to control decoding.
+That's also why there is an [HTML API][html-image-decode] to control decoding.

 [html-image-decode]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/decoding